hylang/hy/docs/language/api.rst

 which to do the attribute dereference.
 It uses bare symbols as attributes to access (in the example, *bar*, *baz*, *frob*), and compiles the contents of lists (in the example, ``[(+ 1 2)]``) for indexation.
-Other arguments throw a compilation error.
+Other arguments raise a compilation error.

-Access to unknown attributes throws an :exc:`AttributeError`.
-Access to unknown keys throws an :exc:`IndexError` (on lists and tuples) or a :exc:`KeyError` (on dictionaries).
+Access to unknown attributes raises an :exc:`AttributeError`.
+Access to unknown keys raises an :exc:`IndexError` (on lists and tuples) or a :exc:`KeyError` (on dictionaries).

 ->